peter88213/novelibre/docs/help/desktop.md

 - The _Trash_ chapter is created automatically, if needed.
 - When deleting the _Trash_ chapter, all sections are deleted.

-- The type of chapters and sections, as well as the editing status of the sections are color coded and can be changed via context menu.
+- The type of chapters and sections, as well as the completion status of the sections are color coded and can be changed via context menu.
 - Within chapters, sections of the same type and with the same viewpoint can be joined.
 - "Notes" and "To do" type chapters can be exported to a separate ODT document.